idkr-client/idkr/README.md

 - Even more secure than official client
 	- Official client disables `webSecurity`, which is a bad thing to do, in order to get the resource swapper work.
 However, idkr uses a way to makes resource swapper work without having to disable `webSecurity`.

+Other features that has its settings are listed below

 ### Settings
+- Show Menu Timer
 - Disable Frame Rate Limit *
 - Accelerated Canvas *
 	- Only disable this if you have problems or performance issues with your GPU